 Landmannalaugar natural pools near the campsite.
 Source: Arctic Adventures.

-Landmannalaugar natural pools remain free to enjoy, but see the temperature first—some spots can be surprisingly hot, especially near the edges.
+Landmannalaugar natural pools remain free to enjoy, but see the temperature first; some spots can be surprisingly hot, especially near the edges.
 No guide is needed, yet it’s wise to stick to the well-known river bathing areas for safety.
 A convenient choice is the hot spring near the campsite, where cold mountain streams merge with geothermal heat for a comfortable dip.
-If you decide to bathe, note that you must shower thoroughly beforehand.

 For the perfect balance of adventure and ease, explore Landmannalaugar with a guided tour.
 Source: Arctic Adventures.